-Welcome to the JCE Chemical Education Xchange (ChemEd X)!
-We hope to strengthen the community of chemistry educators by providing learning resources and forums for discussion and collaboration right here at this site.
+Welcome to the Chemical Education Xchange (ChemEd X)!
+We hope to strengthen the community of chemistry educators by providing learning resources and forums for discussion and collaboration on our interactive platform.
 Take a look, and join in.

 Check out the schedule for upcoming ChemEd X Talks along with recordings of past events.

 Pharaoh's serpent is the name of a very interesting chemical reaction that produces a snake-like foam.
 Unfortunately, it requires the use of a toxic mercury compound.
 Explore this very similar reaction that can be achieved quite simply by using fuel tablets and calcium gluconate tablets and learn a lot about the chemistry that is involved!

 This Nobel Laureate crossword puzzle focuses on prizes awarded between 1991 and 2000.
 Learn and revisit some historical chemistry, terminology and background on key historical figures in this field.
 This is our tenth in a series of Nobel Laureate crossword puzzles.

 Ashley Green shares how she recently changed up her nomenclature unit by asking her students to look for patterns in names and formulas.